DependableSystemsLab/ThingsJS/guide/tutorials/FirstApplication.md

 # Using a Pocket Beagle

-PocketBeagle is an ultra-tiny-yet-complete open-source USB-key-fob computer.
+PocketBeagle is an ultra-tiny-yet-complete open-source USB-key-For computer.
 For more information on [Pocket Beagle](https://beagleboard.org/pocket)

 ## Setting up the Pocket beagle